0Raptor/CineBank/README.md

 # CineBank

 Open source local video management solution for Windows.
 Manage all your movies and series inside a central tool, store metadata and launch them in your preferred media player.

+The execution is realized through customizable PowerShell-scripts to grant you full control about how the files are going to be opened.
-Mounting your ISOs or playing any type of media file can be achieved through completely customizable PowerShell-scripts.
-To avoid that unauthorized users mess with your scripts, integrity checks can be enabled.
+Mounting your ISOs or playing any type of media file with any software can be achieved easily.

-Third implementation of its kind.
-Last try: [LocalCineBank](https://git.0raptor.earth/Raptor/LocalCineBank) (never published)
+To avoid unauthorized users messing with your scripts, integrity checks can be enabled.

-For information about the design of the application check [Developer Manual](DEV.md).
+For information about the design of the application, check the [Developer Manual](DEV.md).

 ## Installation

-1. Download latest release from [Missing]()
+1. Download latest release from [GitHub](https://github.com/0Raptor/CineBank/releases)
 2. Extract software on your machine
-3. Adapt powershell scripts
+3. Adapt powershell scripts in "Scripts"-Subfolder
 4. Run initial configuration
 5. (optional) Create a desktop shortcut
 6. Start applicaton